Chapter 1. Introduction

 Before continuing, we have one more piece to add to each VM - a serial console.
 We will need a serial console to examine the state of each VM independent of the main console.

 1.1.3.
-Adding the Serial Console Interface to the VMs
+Adding and Managing Serial Console Access to the VMs

 It is important to note that the this serial redirect over TCP takes place outside the virtual machine.
 There is no interaction with any network on the virtual machine and thus it is not subject to any firewall rules.
 Think of it just like a "dumb terminal" sitting on an RS-232 serial port on a real machine.